 Endoscopic CycloPhotocoagulation (ECP) is another type of laser glaucoma treatment.
 Instead of treating the drainage canal, ECP treats the ciliary body and reduces the amount of fluid production thereby reducing the intraocular pressure.
 ECP is usually performed along with cataract surgery but can be done on any patients who have had their cataract removed.
 This particular glaucoma treatment is done on an outpatient basis and can usually reduce the number of drops people use or eliminate the need for drops altogether.

 Filtration surgery is a glaucoma treatment done when medication and/or laser eye surgery is unsuccessful at controlling the intraocular pressure.
 During this procedure, a new drainage channel is created to allow aqueous humor to drain from the eye.
 It is important to understand these are all glaucoma treatments but there is no cure.
 It is very important each patient continues to see his or her eye doctor for pressure checks every 3-6 months depending on the severity of glaucoma and the pressure response to the glaucoma treatment.

 Dr. Wade and Dr. Mayo are renowned Houston / Sugar Land LASIK surgeons, offering complete eye care to patients throughout Texas.
+They are also joined by Nicholas P. Bell, M.D., a board-certified ophthalmologist specializing in the medical, laser, and surgical management of glaucoma.
 Each of their five practice locations is equipped with the latest technologies and treatment tools to deliver excellent vision correction results.
 Some procedures they perform include Pasadena cataracts treatment, laser cataract surgery in Houston and eyelid surgery.